 Honestly, this is just a small sample of the distilleries that you can visit from Aberdeen.
 With over 50 distilleries to choose from within a 2 hour drive of Aberdeen, you are going to be spoilt for choice.

 We can also recommend taking the time to visit the Speyside Cooperage when you are in the Speyside area, where you can learn all about the art of wooden barrel restoration – a key part of the whisky making process.
 You can visit as part of a tour like this.

 Whisky Distilleries You Can Visit from Inverness

 Described as the capital of the Highlands, Inverness is another wonderful city to explore in Scotland.
 It’s the start point of the spectacular North Coast 500 driving route, and is also very close to Scotland’s famous Loch Ness.

 Inverness is also close to a great many whisky distilleries.
 These include distilleries in the Highland region and the Speyside region.
 In fact, of all the cities in our guide, Inverness probably has the most whisky distilleries surrounding it.
 Here are a few to consider visiting.

 - Glen Ord Distillery – the only distillery on the Black Isle, Glen Ord has been producing whisky since 1838.
 They are also one of the whisky distilleries that produces the popular Singleton brand single malt whiskies for the Diageo drinks company.
-You can visit Glen Ord on this group tour and this group tour from Inverness.
+You can visit Glen Ord on this group tour and this private tour from Inverness.

 - Dalmore Distillery – 30 minutes drive from Inverness (or an hour by bus), Dalmore distillery has been producing highland single malt whisky since 1839.
 It’s open for tours, and can be visited on this three day tour from Inverness.